-I only stayed in Amsterdam briefly that I wish one day I could go back and offer an ultimate guide for everything that you need to see and do; I visited Keukenhof Garden during a Layover at Schiphol because it was almost the best time to see the Tulip blooming – check out my previous post if you wish to learn more.
+I only stayed in Amsterdam briefly and I wish one day I could go back and offer an ultimate guide for everything that you need to see and do; I visited Keukenhof Garden during a Layover at Schiphol because it was almost the best time to see the Tulip blooming – check out my previous post if you wish to learn more.
 Apart from Keukenhof, there are other places to view these beautiful plants like Château de Grand Bigard, and Hallerbos.

 Visiting the Windmill Village

 Windmill, reflection, and water, the view of the postcard-like scenery are mesmerizing and one of the most memorable images that set in many visitors’ minds.
 Windmills were built to drain water from the canal for centuries in the country.
-Today, the windmills are not necessary anymore and many of them are removed.
-To view them at work, nineteen 17th century windmills were kept in the suburbs of Rotterdam as a World Heritage.
+Today, windmills are not necessary anymore and many of them are removed.
+To view them at work, nineteen 17th-century windmills were kept in the suburbs of Rotterdam as a World Heritage.
 Having said that, many are still available for viewing around Amsterdam.